smuellerDD/acvpparser/README.md

 `backend_interfaces/strongswan/README` for details on compiling the interface application.

-Ensure that the inteface application is found via the PATH environment variable.
+Ensure that the interface application is found via the PATH environment variable.

 ## Backend-specific Hints: OpenSSH